Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Known as 'the pearl of the Caribbean', Haiti was once among France's richest colonies.
 Today, it endures widespread crime, poverty and civil disturbance.
 What's more, a catastrophic earthquake struck the country in January 2010, killing nearly 300,000 people and devastating local infrastructure.
 It destroyed many major landmarks in Port-au-Prince, including the Presidential Palace, Port-au-Prince Cathedral, and the National Assembly building.
 Hospitals, transport facilities and communication systems remain inadequate.

 The fact that dozens of sleek cruise liners still visit a corner of Haiti is a beacon of hope for future tourism.
 The glittering white liners head out from Miami and deliver passengers to the cordoned off port of Labadee.
 The destination lies adjacent to Haiti's colourful city of Cap-Haitien.
 Visitors are safe to shop for souvenirs, sample local cuisine and generally enjoy themselves on Haiti's lovely northern coastline.
-Cap-Haitien is arguably preferable to Port-au-Prince as a tourist destination because it suffered little damage in 2010.
+Cap-Haitien is arguably preferable to Port-au-Prince as a tourist destination, as it suffered little damage in 2010.

 Though most governments discourage travel to Haiti, intrepid visitors will find surviving natural beauty and many exciting volunteer opportunities.
 Foreign aid and local ingenuity are steadily improving conditions, but travellers will struggle to explore the country if they aren't on a cruise or part of a volunteer programme.
-On the plus side, visitors are often surprised by Haitians' friendly and hospitable nature.

 Although Haiti is bogged down by a history of violence and natural disaster, it is still a beautiful country with a tropical climate, white-sand beaches, and lush jungle vegetation.
 It also has an interesting history.
 Thousands of cruise passengers enjoy the safe tourist haven of Labadee, and visitors who are able to venture beyond this affluent enclave can expect to encounter a few wonderful attractions.